vetiveria/vetiveria.github.io/docs/the-data/about-geographic-values.md

 ---

-## Decimals
+## Missing Values

-This exercise is about hazardous waste in the states and territories of the U.S.A.
+The hazardous waste data sets are w.r.t. facilities in the states and territories of the U.S.A.
 The locations of these facilities are encoded by the `fac_latitude` & `fac_longitude` fields.
 However, a number of facilities do not have `fac_latitude` & `fac_longitude` values.
 Hence, the latitude & longitude values of such facilities will be determined via `geopy`.

+## Decimals

 The decimal latitude & longitude values of

 * https://enviro.epa.gov/enviro/EF_METADATA_HTML.tri_page?p_column_name=FAC_LATITUDE